dereksnyder42v2/funny-code/README.md

 # funny-code
-Scripts and programs that I wrote for LOLz
+Scripts and programs that I wrote for laughs